HugoNak240/ckanDataApp/README.md

 # Description

-Database ETL pipline project for interacting with ckan API's, specifically working with data.ca.gov.
+Database project for interacting with ckan database management system API's, specifically working with data.ca.gov.
 The project can currently seed a postgresql database using API's found at the link above.